StrawberryMilkChocolate00xff/Strings_operation/README.md

 ### unsigned short int str_PartCpy(char *t, char *s, unsigned long int offset)
 This function was used to copy strings to a part of another strings

+#

+## NOTE: Because the maker is Chinese, so all the notes was writen by Chinese and some grammar of English may have some mistakes, thanks your understand!